 This is the most common configuration for 2QO.
-The nominal values for U,I and P of the two devices should match, such as ELR 9080-170 HP and PSI 9080-170 3U.
-The characteristics of the 2QO system is determined by the power supply, which has to be set to "Master" in the setup menu, even if there is no master-slave operation running.
+The nominal values for U,I and P of the two devices should match, such as EL 9080-170 B HP and PSI 9080-170 3U.
+The system is controlled by the power supply, which has to be set to "Master" in the setup menu, even if there is no master-slave operation running.